fluent/fluent-bit-docs/administration/monitoring.md

 If (HC_Errors_Count > 5) OR (HC_Retry_Failure_Count > 5) IN 5 seconds is FALSE, then it's healthy.

-## Calyptia Cloud
+## Calyptia

-[Calyptia Cloud](https://cloud.calyptia.com) is a hosted service that allows you to monitor your Fluent Bit agents including data flow, metrics and configurations.
+[Calyptia](https://calyptia.com/free-trial) is a hosted service that allows you to monitor your Fluent Bit agents including data flow, metrics and configurations.

 ![](../.gitbook/assets/image-19-.png)